UBC-MDS/DSCI-532_2024_12_bigmac/reports/reflection_milestone_2.md

 ## Prospects for Enhancement

 Looking ahead, we aim to augment the dashboard with more interactive features.
+For example, so far the map's interactivity feature is not operational.
+We intend to address this as our proficiency with the technology grows throughout the course.
+Recognizing this as a feature under development will help distinguish it from a malfunction.

+What's more, an immediate area for improvement is the clarification of plot axes and titles.
+For instance, in the time series plots for Big Mac price and minimum wage, the y-axis will be more intuitive if labeled to reflect what the values represent.
+Enhancing the clarity of legends is also on our agenda, with labels like "dollar price" and "Adjusted USD wage" to be revised to "Big Mac price in USD" and "Adjusted hourly USD wage," respectively.

-These enhancements include visualizing more dataset attributes.
-We plan to introduce a separate page dedicated to a data table for users interested in specifics.
+Last but not least, we plan to introduce a separate page dedicated to a data table for users interested in specifics.
 Incorporating detailed data on individual countries' minimum wage trends, adjusting for inflation, and possibly integrating a city-level analysis could offer granular insights.
 Optimizing our read_json function for faster dashboard performance is also on the horizon.

 ## Conclusion